-The son of a sheep-farmer; Johannes Meintjies spent his first five years on the family farm `Grootzeekoegat' in the Molteno district.
+The son of a sheep-farmer; Johannes Meintjes spent his first five years on the family farm `Grootzeekoegat' in the Molteno district.

-1928: after the early death of his father, the family moved to Riversdale; Johannes Meintjies became friendly with the elderly Volschenk, drew and painted from childhood.
+1928: after the early death of his father, the family moved to Riversdale; Johannes Meintjes became friendly with the elderly Volschenk, drew and painted from childhood.

 1938: the family moved to Cape Town and the 15 year-old boy began serious art study.

 1940: an exhibition of Maggie Laubser's work evoked his ardent admiration; he wrote a fan-letter to her and a close friendship developed.

 1944: at the age of 21, Johannes Meintjes published a book on Maggie Laubser; his first exhibitions caused a stir in Johannesburg and Cape Town.